jgrebol/ESIpy/docs/source/get-started.rst

 Dealing with AOMs
 ^^^^^^^^^^^^^^^^^^
 In order to avoid the single-point calculation, the `save` attribute will save the AOMs and a dictionary containing information about the molecule and calculation into a binary file in disk.
+There will be a  directory created with the name of the calculation and the _esipy/ extension, and all the `.aoms` and `.molinfo` files will be saved there.
 It should contain only the title of the calculation, and ESIpy will add the used partition scheme and the extension (`.aoms` and `.molinfo`).
 Hereafter, these will be accessible at any time.
 It is also recommended to use a for-loop scheme for all the partitions, as the computational time to generate the matrices is minimal and independent to the chosen scheme.

 .. code-block:: python